Deload Weeks During a Cut — guide

 2. With reduced capacity to recover from that fatigue

-This means fatigue accumulates faster per unit of training volume compared to maintenance.
-Without deliberate management, overreaching is more likely — a state where performance consistently declines and the body is struggling to adapt.
+Roth et al. (2022), in their Sports Medicine — Open review of training during energy restriction, note that recovery capacity is meaningfully lower in a deficit — which means fatigue accumulates faster per unit of training volume compared to maintenance.
+Without deliberate management, overreaching is more likely — a state where performance consistently declines and the body is struggling to adapt (Bell 2022 describes this as the "functional overreaching → non-functional overreaching" continuum).

 Regular deload weeks prevent fatigue from accumulating to the point where it masks your fitness entirely and requires an extended period of reduced training to recover from.